-Students enrolled in non-IT degrees or majors are eligible (upon application) for a Minor in Information Technology if they complete at least 18 credit points of intermediate or above units of study offered by the School of IT, within a completed degree.
+Students enrolled in non-IT degrees or majors are eligible (upon application) for a Minor in Information Technology if they complete at least 18 credit points of intermediate or above units of study offered by the School of Information Technologies, within a completed degree.

-You must have completed your pass degree before starting Honours.
-(That is, you can't do Honours concurrently while filling in some missing units from your first three years of study!)
+You need to have completed your pass degree before starting Honours.
+(That is, you can't do Honours concurrently while filling in some missing units from your first three years of study.)

 Any student who is considering Honours should begin to identify an appropriate research topic and supervisor as early as possible.
 The Honours year starts in February, two weeks before lectures begin.